Sue Christensen

 Online

-Please visit me at 1800 Taylor Street NE during Art-A-Whirl 2025 or at Sideshow Gallery at the Minnesota State Fair.
-My Minnesota State Fair gallery is in the Southwest corner of West End Market On Dan Patch Avenue.
+My Minnesota State Fair shop, Sideshow Gallery, is in the Southwest corner of West End Market On Dan Patch Avenue.
 We’re under the same pavilion as Foci Glass and Jet Set West, facing Dan Patch Avenue and the backside of the Midway.
+We sell oil paintings, magnetic art, jewelry and especially pottery.

 Sue Christensen